mariuszkapcia/project-management-app/README.md

 Live demo available [here](https://project-management-ddd.herokuapp.com/).

 Feature branches:
-- [feature/event_versioning] Sample implementation of event upcaster as RES mapper.
+- [feature/event-versioning] Sample implementation of event upcaster as RES mapper.
 To make this possible I needed to introduce `ComposedMapper`.
 Thanks to that I'm able to pass list of mappers to the RES client.
+- [feature/gdpr-event-encryption] Sample implementation of GDPR in event sourced system.
+Sensitive data is encrypted with `EncryptionMapper` from RES.

 ## Ruby version